fahmidur/http-bench-1/README.md

 ```

-Each server implementations must respond 200 to the `/time` endpoint with the following output template:
+Each server implementations must respond 200 to the `/time` endpoint with the following output template, where `${seconds}` is the number of seconds since epoch.
 ```
 <html>
 <head><title>Current time</title></head>